Tag Archives: planning-control-distributed

 Acknowledgments

-The work is supported by NASA’s Lunar Surface Technology Research (LuSTR) 2023 program.
+The work is supported by Lunar Surface Technology Research grant #80NSSC24K0127 from NASA’s Space Technology Research Grants Program.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of this organization.

 Tunable Stiffness in Soft Robots

-The advent of smart actuators with tunable material properties has given roboticists the power to design robots that can transition between hard and soft operational regimes.
-Robots are offered the ability to move with precision and with increased payload capacity in the former case or with safety and flexibility in the face of unpredictable disturbances in the latter.
-We develop such systems along with the relevant control algorithms to demonstrate the versatility of these new class of robots.
+The emergence of smart actuators with tunable material properties has empowered roboticists to create systems capable of transitioning between rigid and soft operational modes.
+This adaptability allows robots to operate with high precision and enhanced payload capacity in their rigid state, while offering greater safety and flexibility when soft especially in the presence of unpredictable disturbances.
+We design these adaptive robotic systems and develop corresponding control algorithms to showcase the versatility and potential of this new class of reconfigurable robots.

 Related Publications